erpushpinderrana/dockerize-existing-drupal-project/README.md

 APACHE_VERSION = 2.4.41
 MYSQL_VERSION = 8.0.0
 ```
 6. Now put your codebase inside `docroot` folder that is pointed to `/var/www/html` in the PHP container.
+You can also use [Drupal Composer Project](https://github.com/drupal-composer/drupal-project) to create a Drupal installation from scratch.

-You can also see it using docker command as shown below:
+You can jump to command line prompt of PHP container using below docker command:
 ```
 docker exec -it 8294e1800058 /bin/sh
 ```